Aaron Sorkin: Early life

-Sorkin was born in Manhattan, New York City, to a Jewish family, and was raised in the New York suburb of Scarsdale.
+Sorkin was born in Manhattan, New York City, to a Jewish family, on June 9, 1961.
+He was raised in the New York suburb of Scarsdale.
 His mother was a schoolteacher and his father a copyright lawyer who had fought in WWII and went to college on the G.I.
 Bill; both his older sister and brother went on to become lawyers.
 His paternal grandfather was one of the founders of the International Ladies' Garment Workers' Union (ILGWU).
+He was born after a brother born before him called Daniel died at birth and has referred to himself as the "understudy."

 Sorkin took an early interest in acting.
 During childhood, his parents took him to the theatre to see shows such as Who's Afraid of Virginia Woolf? and That Championship Season.

-Sorkin attended Scarsdale High School where he became involved in the drama and theatre club.
 In the eighth grade, he played General Bullmoose in the musical Li'l Abner.
+He attended Scarsdale High School where he became involved in the drama and theatre club.
 At Scarsdale High, he served as vice president of the drama club in his junior and senior years, and graduated in 1979.

 In 1979, Sorkin attended Syracuse University.
 In his freshman year, he failed a class that was a core requirement, which caused a setback because he wanted to be an actor, and the drama department did not allow students to take the stage until they completed the core classes.
-Determined to do better, he returned for his sophomore year, and graduated in 1983 with a Bachelor of Fine Arts degree in Musical Theatre.
+Determined to do better, he returned for his sophomore year, and graduated in 1983 with a Bachelor of Fine Arts degree in musical theatre.
 Recalling the influence of theatre teacher Arthur Storch, Sorkin said: "Arthur's reputation as a director, and as a disciple of Lee Strasberg, was a big reason why a lot of us went to S.U.
 [Syracuse University]...
 'You have the capacity to be so much better than you are', he started saying to me in September of my senior year.
 He was still saying it in May.
 On the last day of classes, he said it again, and I said, 'How?', and he answered, 'Dare to fail'.
 I've been coming through on his admonition ever since".